Environmental toxicology: Cyanobacteria and cyanotoxins

 Cyanobacteria, or blue-green algae, are photosynthetic bacteria.
 They grow in many types of water.
 Their rapid growth ("bloom") is related to high water temperature as well as eutrophication (resulting from enrichment with minerals and nutrients often due to runoff from the land that induces excessive growth of these algae).
 Many genera of cyanobacteria produce several toxins.
 Cyanotoxins can be dermatotoxic, neurotoxic, and hepatotoxic, though death related to their exposure is rare.
 Cyanotoxins and their non-toxic components can cause allergic reactions, but this is poorly understood.
 Despite their known toxicities, developing a specific biomarker of exposure has been difficult because of the complex mechanism of action these toxins possess.

 Cyanotoxins in drinking water

 The occurrence of this toxin in drinking water depends on a couple of factors.
 One, is the drinking water's level in raw source water and secondly, it depends on the effectiveness of removing these toxins from water when drinking water is actually being produced.
-Due to being no data on the absence/presence of these toxins in drinking water, it is very hard to actually monitor the amounts that are present in finished water.
+Due to being no data on the absence/presence of these toxins in drinking water, it is very hard to actually monitor the amounts that are present in finished water, but several biosensors are being developed to tackle this problem.
 This is a result of the U.S not having state or federal programs in place that actually monitor the presence of this toxins in drinking water treatment plants.
+In July 2026, the WHO has established health‑based guideline values for key cyanotoxins, including microcystins, cylindrospermopsins, anatoxin‑a and saxitoxins, in drinking water and emphasizes their control within comprehensive water safety plans.